 What is Claude 2?

-Claude 2 Anthropic’s most performant model, comparable to GPT-4 for OpenAI.
+Claude 2 is Anthropic’s most performant model, comparable to GPT-4 for OpenAI.
 Its most notable feature is its 100k context window.
 To put that in perspective, 'The Great Gatsby,' is 72k tokens long.

 This makes Claude 2 a great option when your prompts need a lot of tokens.
 Maybe you're generating long chapters, maybe you're feeding in a lot of data.